-Arkansas is finally set to pass a hate crimes law — but critics call it ‘hate crimes lite’
+Arkansas is finally set to pass a hate-crime law — but critics call it ‘hate crimes lite’

 The bill headed to Hutchinson says crimes sentenced under it should be tracked and shared upon request with federal and other law enforcement agencies.
 Critics question the comprehensiveness of that data, given their qualms with the bill’s scope.

-Hendren, the independent, is already looking to the next legislative session — in 2023.
+Hendren is already looking to the next legislative session — in 2023.

 SB 622 is not everything he wanted, he said, but it’s a starting point.